Raoshwill99/futurestacks/README.md

 ## Project Overview

 FutureStack is an innovative project aimed at leveraging the power of Stacks (STX) blockchain technology to address pressing global challenges.
-Our mission is to create a sustainable ecosystem where real-world problems meet blockchain solutions.
+By creating a sustainable ecosystem where real-world problems meet blockchain solutions.

 ## Features

 - Propose and track blockchain-based solutions to global issues
 - Community engagement through transparent solution management
 - Integration with Stacks blockchain for secure and decentralized operations
+- Voting system for community-driven solution prioritization
+- Funding mechanism for direct financial support of solutions
+- Role-based access control for enhanced governance

 ## Technical Stack